Joshthefullstack/system_engineering-devop/0x01-shell_permissions/README.md

-prints username of current user
+groups that user is part of